Does car insurance cover flood damage?

 How to drive safely in heavy rain and through flood water

-If there’s heavy rain or a flood warning it’s best not to travel but if you have no choice there are steps you can take to deal with difficult driving conditions.
+If there’s heavy rain or a flood warning it’s best not to travel and move your vehicle to higher ground.
+But if you have no choice there are steps you can take to deal with difficult driving conditions:

 If your car stalls after driving through flood water, don’t restart it in case you cause further damage.
 If you break down you also shouldn’t open the bonnet as you risk water getting into the electrics.